-Complete this form in its entirety, attach all relevant documentation to support your appeal, and return it to the School Director within five (5) calendar days of your termination.
-Future Professional Name: Future Professional ID Number: Address: State:Zip Code: City: Telephone Number: Note: Your address and telephone number schould reflect where to reach you during the appeal process.
-APPEAL PROCEDURE A Future Professional who has been terminated as a result of a Future Professional advisory violation has the right to appeal the decision in certain circumstances.
-If the Future Professional decides to appeal the decision, he or she must complete this form, submit a written explanation that outlines the reason(s) why the appeal should be granted, and include any supporting documentation.
-The Future Professional must file a written appeal including all documentation within five (5) calendar days of the date he or she was terminated.
-If the Future Professional fails to appeal the decision, the decision will stand.
-An appeal hearing will occur within fifteen (15) calendar days of receipt of the written appeal.
-The Future Professional, parent/guardian (if the Future Professional is a dependent minor), the Future Professional Advisor, and Education Leader attend this hearing.
-The Future Professional will be notified of the decision in writing.
-The decision on the appeal will be final.
-If the Future Professional prevails on the appeal, he or she will be allowed to re-enter the course.
-If a Future Professional is terminated for gross misconduct, which includes but is not limited to reporting to the school under the influence of alcohol or illegal drugs, cheating, stealing, insubordination, threats, and/or bullying, such termination is final and may not be appealed.
-Termination Date: Reason for Termination: List the supporting documentation included as part of the appeal:
+Complete this form in its entirety, attach all relevant documentation to support your appeal, and return it to the School Director within five (5) calendar

+Enter a Professional Name ī Future Professional ID Number: Address: Tolore Professional ID Nothber.
+Zip Code: Telephone Number: Note: Your address and telephone number so :hould reflect where to reach you durin ng the appeal process.
+APPEAL PROCEDURE circumstances.
+If the Future Professional decides to reason(s) why the appeal should be granted, and o appeal the decision, he or she must com include any supporting documentation.
+T ry violation has the right to appeal the decision in certain mplete this form, submit a written explanation that outlines the The Future Professional must file a written appeal including a uture Professional fails to appeal the decision, the decision wi all • ofessional Advisor, and Education Leader peal.
+The Future Professional, parent/guardian (if the Future attend this hearing.
+The Future Professional will be notified o of the If the Future Professional prevails on the appeal, h ne or she will be allowed to re-enter the p orogram.
+If a Future Professional is terminated for gross mis drugs, cheating, stealing, insubordination, threats d to reporting to the school under the influence of alcohol or in all and may not be appealed. illegal Termination Date: Reason for Termination: List the supporting documentation included as p art of the appeal: I certify that all information and documentation Appeal Committee is final.
+I have submitted pertaining to this appe real is true and accurate.
+I understand that the decision of t the Future Professional Signature: Date: For Office Use Only Appeal Committee Meeting Date: ent to the Future Professional: Yes No enied Date: